Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

-Given a (forward) optimization problem with a set of partially known parameters, inverse optimization inputs a set of given solution(s) and recovers the full set of parameters \citep{Ahuja01}.
-The input solution is often a single observation that is optimal~\citep{ Iyengar05, ghate2020inverse} or near-optimal~\citep{Keshavarz11, Chan14, Chan15, Bertsimas15, Aswani16, naghavi2019inverse} in which case the inverse model minimizes a measure of the optimality gap.
-Recently, with more focus on data-driven models, multiple observations have also been considered as the input to inverse models~\citep{Keshavarz11,Troutt06,Troutt08,Chow12, Bertsimas15, esfahani2018IncompleteInfo, babier2021ensemble, zhang1999further}.
-Since not all input observations can be (near-)optimal, a measure of the collective data is often optimized instead.
-Some studies also consider noise or uncertainty in data or parameters that affect the inverse models \citep{Aswani16, dong2018inferring, ghobadi2018robust}, or infer the structure of solutions to the inverse model instead of reporting a single inverse solution~\citep{tavasliouglu2018structure}.
-For a comprehensive review of inverse optimization, we refer the readers to the review paper by~\cite{chan2021IOreview}.

 Inverse optimization has been extensively considered for inferring linear optimization models.
-When the underlying forward optimization is assumed to be nonlinear, sufficient conditions for optimality of observations cannot be guaranteed unless the model falls under specific classes such as convex or conic optimization for which Karush-Kuhn-Tucker (KKT) conditions are sufficient for optimality~\citep{boyd2004convex}. \citet{zhang2010inverseSeparable} recover the objective function for linearly-constrained convex separable models. \citet{zhang2010InverseQuadratic} propose an inverse conic model that infers quadratic constraints and shows that it be efficiently solved using the dual of the obtained semi-definite programs. \citet{Keshavarz11} consider general convex models and use past observations to recover the objective function parameters by minimizing the optimality errors in KKT conditions. \citet{aswani2019data} explore nonlinear convex optimization to recover the objective function when the data is noisy.
-While these studies have advanced the theory of inverse optimization for inferring nonlinear forward models, the focus has been the inference of the utility function of decision-makers, which translates to inferring the objective function of the forward models, and constraint inference has not received much attention in the literature.
+When the underlying forward optimization is assumed to be nonlinear, sufficient conditions for optimality of observations cannot be guaranteed unless the model falls under specific classes such as convex optimization for which Karush-Kuhn-Tucker (KKT) conditions are sufficient for optimality~\citep{boyd2004convex}. \citet{zhang2010inverseSeparable} recover the objective function for linearly-constrained convex separable models. \citet{zhang2010InverseQuadratic} propose an inverse conic model that infers quadratic constraints and shows that it be efficiently solved using the dual of the obtained semi-definite programs. \citet{Keshavarz11} consider general convex models and use past observations to recover the objective function parameters by minimizing the optimality errors in KKT conditions. \citet{aswani2019data} also propose an NP-hard inverse optimization model to recover parameters for convex optimization models with noisy data and provide a duality-based reformulation.